|Roaster Location:||Fort Bragg, California|

 Sweet-toned, gentle, juicy.
 Pineapple, sweet chocolate, rum, minty flowers, fresh-cut cedar in aroma and cup.
 Round, richly lively acidity; full, very syrupy mouthfeel.
 Flavor consolidates in a finish that balances continuing sweetness with a crisp drying edge.

+This exceptional coffee was selected as the #13 coffee on Coffee Review’s list of the Top 30 Coffees of 2014.
 Certified organically grown from trees of the Maracaturra variety, a hybrid developed by Byron Corrales, the innovating Nicaraguan farmer who also produced this coffee.
 Maracaturra is a cross between the workhorse local dwarf variety Caturra (itself a mutant of the heirloom Bourbon) and the rare, huge-beaned Maragogipe, making it a parallel variety to the better-known Pacamara, a cross between Maragogipe and Pacas (also a mutant selection of Bourbon).
 A fine example of a “natural” or dry-processed coffee, meaning the beans were dried inside the fruit, encouraging a flavor profile that is sweeter and deeper-toned than the more familiar wet-processed coffees of Central America.
 One of the country’s pioneering socially and environmentally progressive roasters, Thanksgiving aimed to combine coffee quality with social and environmental responsibility many years before the latter preoccupations became fashionable.
 Visit www.thanksgivingcoffee.com or call 800-648-6491 for more information.

 Aficionados may enjoy sampling an unusual variety and its enormous beans, but everyone with a refined coffee sweet tooth should enjoy the natural sweetness and tropical fruit (and drink) suggestions proposed by aroma and flavor.